lucia-auth/lucia/pages/tutorials/github-oauth/astro.md

 ## Validate callback

 Create an API route in `pages/login/github/callback.ts` to handle the callback.
-First, get the state from the cookie and the search params and compare them.
-Validate the authorization code in the search params with `validateAuthorizationCode()`.
-This will throw an [`OAuth2RequestError`](https://oslo.js.org/reference/oauth2/OAuth2RequestError) if the code or credentials are invalid.
-After validating the code, get the user's profile using the access token.
-Check if the user is already registered with the GitHub ID, and create a new user if they aren't.
-Finally, create a new session and set the session cookie.
+Check that the state in the URL matches the one that's stored.
+Then, validate the authorization code and stored code verifier.
+Use the access token to get the user's profile with the GitHub API.
+Check if the user is already registered; if not, create a new user.
+Finally, create a new session and set the session cookie to complete the authentication process.

 ```ts
 // pages/login/github/callback.ts